JRombouts/augment/readme.md

 # Citing

-If you use this code for any publications, please consider citing our paper:
+If you use this code for any publications, please cite our paper:

 Rombouts JO, Bohte SM, Roelfsema PR (2015)
 How Attention Can Create Synaptic Tags for the Learning of Working Memories in Sequential Tasks.